handshake-org/hsd/README.md

 typical DNSSEC setup, our zone's KSK must be committed as a DS record in the parent zone.

+The final proof is an aggregation of all signed DNS referrals plus our signed TXT record ([example here][proof]).

 Once our proof is published on the DNS layer, we can use `sendclaim` to crawl the relevant zones and create the proof.